-COMPUTER SCIENCE 11 MMACS11
+COMPUTER SCIENCE 11 (MMACS11)

-This course is designed provide students with students with the mathematical understandings and critical thinking skills involved in computer programming.
+This course is designed to provide students with the mathematical understanding and critical thinking skills involved in computer programming.
 Students will learn to how to decompose problems and use computational thinking to create algorithms that can be used to solve real-world problems.

 - Representation of Basic Data Types

 - Basic Programming Concepts

 - Constructing and Evaluating Logical Statements

 - Control Flow to Manipulate Program Execution

+- Development of Algorithms

+- Techniques for Operations and Searching

 - Problem Decomposition through Modularity

 - Computing for Financial Analysis